Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

+The dominant piece when $r\to +\infty$ of the non-linear source term at the $n$-th order will be of order $1/r^2$ and will only be made of quadratic products of $h^{\alpha\beta}_{\text{rad}\, (m)}$, since each of the $h^{\alpha\beta}_{\text{rad}\, (m)}$'s behaves like $1/r$.
+Under our recursive assumptions, in particular \eqref{kkhradm}, and from the structure of the source term at quadratic order, see Eq.~\eqref{Nab}, one can prove that the $n$-th post-Minkowskian source term takes the form at leading order when $r\to+\infty$:

-To the leading order this term takes the classic form of the stress-energy tensor of massless particles, with $\sigma_{(n)}$ being proportional to the power in the massless waves.
-One can show that all the problems with the appearance of logarithms come from the retarded integral of the terms in Eq.~\eqref{Lambdanab} that behave like $1/r^2$: See indeed the integration formula~\eqref{expltail}, which behaves like $\ln r/r$ at infinity.
-But now, thanks to the particular index structure of the term~\eqref{Lambdanab}, we can correct for the effect by adjusting the gauge at the $n$-th post-Minkowskian order.
-We pose, as a gauge vector,
+This is the form of the stress-energy tensor of massless particles, i.e. gravitons in our case, with $\sigma_{(n)}$ being proportional to the $n$-th order contribution in the total power emitted by the massless radiation.
+The explicit expression in terms of the metric coefficient \eqref{coeff1/r} is (the dot denoting the time derivative)

+We know that logarithms in the asymptotic expansion when $r\to+\infty$ only arise due to the retarded integral of source terms that behave like $1/r^2$ (see Appendix A of \citealt{B98quad}).
+Hence the dominant term written in Eq.~\eqref{Lambdan} is the only piece of $\Lambda_{\text{rad}\, (n)}^{\alpha\beta}$ that can yield logarithms at order $n$; see indeed the integration formula \eqref{expltail2}, which behaves like $\ln r/r$ at infinity.
+But now, thanks to the particular structure of this term in \eqref{Lambdan}, which follows from our recursive assumptions, we can gauge it away, thus constructing a coordinate system valid at the $n$-th post-Minkowskian order which avoids the appearance of logarithms.
+We find that an adequate gauge vector is

-where $\mathcal{FP}$ refers to the same finite part operation as in Eq.~\eqref{ungen}.
-This vector is such that the logarithms that will appear in the corresponding gauge terms \emph{cancel out} the logarithms coming from the retarded integral of the source term~\eqref{Lambdanab}; see Ref.~\cite{B87} for the details.
-Hence, to the $n$-th post-Minkowskian order, we define the radiative metric as
+The retarded integral is convergent at the bound $r\to 0$ and so there is no need to include a finite part operation FP.
+With this choice of gauge vector, the logarithms that will be generated from the gauge transformation will cancel the logarithms coming from the retarded integral of the source term \eqref{Lambdan}.
+Hence, similarly to the corresponding steps \eqref{hncan} in the harmonic algorithm, we construct the $n$-th post-Minkowskian metric by correcting for the new logarithms using the above gauge transformation: